liviu-hariton/gpt-client/README.md

 This application and it's code are licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.

 ### Disclaimer
-This tool, **ChatGTP client**, is provided "as is" and is intended for use by developers on macOS with Intel chips for using their ChatGPT account outside the web browser.
+This tool, **ChatGPT client**, is provided "as is" and is intended for use by developers on macOS with Intel chips for using their ChatGPT account outside the web browser.
 See the [DISCLAIMER](DISCLAIMER.md) file for more details.